larspontoppidan/clipboard-files/README.md

 # clipboard-files
-Cut, copy and paste files from clipboard in the Linux terminal.
+Cut, copy and paste files from clipboard with a Linux terminal.

 ## Description
-Installing clipboard-files allows you to copy and paste files from the desktop environment clipboard in the terminal.
-Copying and pasting files is possible between terminal instances as well as between various file manager applications and the terminal.
+Installing clipboard-files allows you to copy and paste files from the desktop environment clipboard with the terminal.
+Copying and pasting files is possible between various file manager applications and the terminal, as well as between terminal instances, or inside the same terminal.

-The usage commands: `ccopy`, `ccut`, `cpaste`, `cshow` and `cclear`are symbolic links to the main script named `clipboard-files`.
+The usage commands: `ccopy`, `ccut`, `cpaste`, `cshow` and `cclear` are symbolic links to the main script named `clipboard-files` in order to have short and concise commands when accessing the clipboard.

 ## Usage

-- `ccut FILE... ` Cut files or folders to clipboard
+- `ccut FILE...` Cut files or folders to clipboard
-- `ccopy FILE... ` Copy files or folders to clipboard
+- `ccopy FILE...` Copy files or folders to clipboard
 - `cpaste` Paste from clipboard to current dir
 - `cshow` Show files on the clipboard
 - `cclear` Clear clipboard